merenlab/merenlab.org/tutorials/infant-gut/index.md

 Day17a_QCcontig1008_split_00001  INFANT-GUT-ASSEMBLY-bin_14.fna  Bin_2    db_bin_1   maxbin.009  metabat_igm.7         Cluster.8.fasta   Candida_albcans
 ```

 Good.
-Now you can run the {% include ARTIFACT name="interactive" %} interface to display all bins in all collections stored in `collections.tsv` as additional layers:
+Now you can run the interactive interface to display all bins in all collections stored in `collections.tsv` as additional layers:

 ``` bash
 anvi-interactive -p PROFILE.db \